murzagalin/Android-OpenGLVR/README.md

 ## How to See It

-1. Start Android Studio.
-2. Clone the project:
+1. Clone the project:
     ```bash
        git clone https://github.com/murzagalin/Android-OpenGLVR.git
     ```
-3. Open it, sync, and build.
+2. Open it, sync, and build.
-4. Run it on your phone or emulator.
+3. Run it on your phone or emulator.

 ## License